Man wanted by East Feliciana deputies for leading pursuit arrested in Zachary on fugitive, drug charges

 Trending News

-he was booked into the East Baton Rouge Parish Prison on drug dealing, illegal carrying of weapons and resisting arrest.
+He was booked into the East Baton Rouge Parish Prison on drug dealing, illegal carrying of weapons and resisting arrest.
 He will be transferred to the East Feliciana Parish Prison where he will be booked on aggravated obstruction, aggravated flight, obstruction of justice, possession of Schedule IV drugs and reckless operation of a vehicle charges.

 More News